 NATO and partner countries complete a major disaster response exercise in Uzbekistan.

 NATO’s Secretary General, Jaap de Hoop Scheffer, calls for an independent investigation into the events at Andijan in May; the NATO Parliamentary Assembly adopts a declaration also recommending an independent investigation into these events.

-Uzbekistan signs an agreement to carry out a Science for Peace and Security project aimed to destroy the country’s stocks of mélange, a very toxic substance.
+Uzbekistan signs an agreement to carry out a project aimed to destroy the country’s stocks of mélange, a very toxic substance.